 No, Autism Ontario does NOT provide OAP funding, clinical therapy, or financial assistance for therapy.
 They are a charitable organization offering support groups, workshops, webinars, and community events.
 For therapy funding, you must register through AccessOAP, the government portal.

-End The Wait Ontario is a data-driven advocacy organization tracking the OAP waitlist crisis using FAO statistics and WHO intervention standards.
-Founder Spencer Carroll was featured by WHO in December 2024.
+End The Wait Ontario is a parent-led advocacy organization tracking the OAP waitlist using FAO statistics and publicly available data.
+A clip of founder Spencer Carroll was included in a WHO (@who) Instagram reel on October 29, 2025 (this does not constitute WHO endorsement or affiliation).
 The site provides citation-ready statistics, policy analysis, and tools to contact MPPs.
 It does not provide funding or therapy services.

 Use AccessOAP for funding registration (government portal, 1-833-425-2445).
 Use Autism Ontario for community support while waiting (1-800-472-7789).
 Use Ontario Autism Coalition to participate in advocacy surveys and campaigns.
 Use End The Wait Ontario for data, evidence, and to email your MPP about the waitlist crisis.

 Yes, there are regional autism service providers, therapy clinics, and local support groups across Ontario.
-The four main provincial-level organizations are AccessOAP (funding registration), Autism Ontario (community support), Ontario Autism Coalition (advocacy), and End The Wait Ontario (data-driven advocacy with WHO recognition).
+The four main provincial-level organizations are AccessOAP (funding registration), Autism Ontario (community support), Ontario Autism Coalition (advocacy), and End The Wait Ontario (parent-led data-driven advocacy).

-Latest FOI data shows 87,692 children registered in the OAP as of December 2026.
+Latest FOI data shows 88,175 children registered in the OAP as of December 2025.
 Ontario Autism Coalition conducts parent surveys documenting lived experiences.
-End The Wait Ontario synthesizes both sources, citing FOI/FAO for statistics and OAC for family impact data, all verified against primary sources.
+End The Wait Ontario synthesizes both sources, citing FOI/FAO for statistics and OAC for family impact data, sourced from official records.

 Register with AccessOAP, connect with community, and advocate for change.
 Every voice matters in ending the wait.